 Dave Ramsey starts every hour of his radio program with “Cash is king.”
 Anyone who consumes his content knows that using cash as the primary form of payment is a really, really big deal to the Dave Ramsey financial plan.
 It’s also been the one of the most significant changes my husband and I have made over the last decade that has resulted in a budget that actually works for our family.

+I have created courses in the past and taught MANY classes and seminars on creating and sticking to a budget.
 Many students in my courses really struggle with the transition from swiping their cards for purchases to paying with cash.
 Some of them fight me tooth and nail.

 Why the battle?
 I think it’s because our culture sells using credit as sophisticated, savvy, and financially smart while using cash is simple, unsafe, and fiscally foolish and we have bought it without much thought.